Birthgap — global fertility and the timing of parenthood

 Birthgap Retirement Indicator (BRI)

 Hungary's Birthgap Retirement Indicator (BRI) reached 46.8% in 2024, marking an increase of 5.7 percentage points from the previous year.
-This metric has shown a steady upward trend over the last five years, with the average from 2020 to 2024 at 39.3%.
-Compared to the 1970s average of -19.1%, the current level is about 65.9 percentage points higher.
-On a global scale, the country holds the 13th position out of 35 nations, while within Europe it ranks 10th out of 30.
+This metric has been climbing steadily over the last five years, with the average from 2020 to 2024 at 39.3%.
+Compared to the 1970s average of -19.1%, the current figure is approximately 65.9 percentage points higher.
+On the international stage, Hungary places 13th among 35 countries and holds the 10th position among 30 European nations.

 Source: Eurostat; Human Fertility Database.